abdulsmapara/mattermost-plugin-gmail/README.md

 ## Installation
 1. Download the latest version of the [release](https://github.com/abdulsmapara/mattermost-plugin-gmail/releases) directory.
 Go to `System Console` and upload the latest release in the Plugin Management section.
 For help on how to install a custom plugin, please refer [installing custom plugin docs](https://docs.mattermost.com/administration/plugins.html#custom-plugins).

 1. Next, you will need to enter Client Secret, Client ID, Topic Name and generate Encryption Key to enable the plugin successfully.
-You will also need to create a Google Pub/Sub Subscription for the plugin to function properly -
+You will also need to create a Pub/Sub Subscription for the plugin to function properly -

 	1. To obtain Client Secret & Client ID -
 		* Go to [Google Cloud Dashboard](https://console.cloud.google.com/home/dashboard) and create a new project.